Successful Antitrust Matters

 This case also gave rise to a related class action against A&T, in which Mr. Markham and two other law firms represented property developers that had suffered losses because of the challenged pricing manipulation.
 Case name: Jensen Enterprises, Inc. v.
 Oldcastle Precast, Inc. et al. (9th Cir., Case No. 09-15861).
 The related class action was La Collina dal Lago, L.P. v.
 Pacific Bell Telephone Company (CA Sup.
 Ct., Sacramento Cty., Case No. 2009-00037035-CU-BT).

 Antitrust Litigations and Confidential Settlements: Intellectual Property Disputes.
 Early in his career Mr. Markham worked as an associate in the antitrust practice of a major international law firm (Coudert Bros., now dissolved).
 During this period, he principally litigated claims and cross-claims under the Sherman Act in disputes that concerned (1) the alleged misuse of copyrights for computer software; and (2) competition among service-providers for the maintenance of computer hardware and other kinds of office equipment.
 Some of these cases were major, prominent antitrust cases that received significant national attention in the early 1990s.
 One of them was fully tried, and Mr. Markham acted as a junior attorney for the trial team.
 Before leaving this firm, Mr. Markham was given authority to prepare and litigate a significant antitrust case.

-You can read more about our antitrust practice here, and you might also wish to read the following three articles on antitrust law by Mr. Markham that discuss the essential principles and various doctrines of U.S. antitrust law: An Overview of Antitrust Law, Why Antitrust Laws Matter, and Unlawful Price Discrimination: An Obscure Antitrust Offense.
+You can read more about our antitrust practice here, and you might also wish to read the following three articles on antitrust law by Mr. Markham that discuss the essential principles and various doctrines of U.S. antitrust law: An Overview of Antitrust Law, The Consumer-Welfare Standard Should Cease to Be the North Star of Antitrust, Why Antitrust Laws Matter, and Unlawful Price Discrimination: An Obscure Antitrust Offense.

 Our Ability to Accept Large Cases